 The cable/ducts shall be surveyed and plotted on the background mapping to an accuracy of +/- 20 mm in the vertical plane.
 All reduced levels shall be orthometric heights to OSI datum, mean sea level at Malin Head.
-All reduced levels shall be annotated on the as-laid record as per the sample included in Appendix A.
+All reduced levels shall be annotated on the as-laid record as per the EirGrid Standard as Built drawing.